suizokukan/wisteria/ROADMAP.md

 * pbm de couleurs dans checkup(): (see https://jsonpickle.github.io/). quand jsonpickle n'est pas installé.
 * pluriel dans checkup(), peut-être dans A2+A3

+[DONE] task-94

+If no argument has been given on the command line, we modify the output to help the user (verbosity and report).

+    * If no argument has been given on the command line, we modify the output to help the user (verbosity and report). (task-94)

+    * pylint: 10/10

 [DONE] task-93

 UNAVAILABLE_SERIALIZERS now contains serializers that can't be used.